McDonald, ‘Two Letters from An American Tragedy’ – Dreiser Newsletter 7-2 (fall 1976), pp 2-6

-(A downloadable Word document — slightly modified, and fully documented — of this post is available below.)
+(A downloadable Word document — slightly modified, and fully documented — of this post is available above.)

 In Book Two, Chapter XLII of Theodore Dreiser’s An American Tragedy, letters from Sondra Finchley and Roberta Alden to Clyde Griffiths, which Clyde receives on the same day, are paired and quoted in full.